SynysterGate7/NFTMarketPlaceERC1155/README.md

 2. Interact with the contract:

 Once the contract is deployed, you can interact with it by calling its functions.
-For example, sellers can list their ERC-1155 NFTs using the `buyNft` function, while buyers can purchase NFTs using the same function.

 ## Testing